ninjadev/nin/README.md

 #### How to add a new scene between two existing scenes

 Sometimes you want to squeeze in a new scene between two other scenes that you already have in your demo.
-Often you will perhaps only shorten down on the length of the preceeding scene and leave the start of the following scene intact.
+Often you will perhaps only shorten the preceding scene and leave the start of the following scene intact.
-But for completenes, here is an example where we both shorten the previous scene, and chop down the beginning of the following scene.
+But for completeness, here is an example where we both shorten the previous scene, and chop down the beginning of the following scene.

 ### Time and timed events

 A lot of making a demo is syncing what's happening on the screen with the music.

 A `BEAN` can be described as the smallest possible resoluton of the beat.
-If your musician is exiting the beat of your music could be something like every 4th, 6th, 4th, 6th, 10th, 2nd, bean.

 Working with `BEAN`s directly will usually not give you a smooth 60 FPS animation.
-`BEAN`s are incremented less often than 60 fps.
+`BEAN`s are incremented less often than 60 FPS.
 A common approach is using `frame` with `FRAME_FOR_BEAN` instead.
 E.g. Instead of doing
 ```js
 var startBean = 1;